Harold Ramirez Player Props: Rays vs. Red Sox

 - Ramirez is hitting .250 with a double, three home runs and a walk.

-- This year, Ramirez has recorded at least one hit in three of eight games (37.5%), and had multiple hits twice.
+- In three of eight games this year (37.5%), Ramirez has reached safely via hit, and that includes multiple hits twice.

-- He has gone deep in 37.5% of his games this season, and 11.5% of his chances at the plate.
+- In 37.5% of his games this season, he has hit a home run, and 11.5% of his trips to the dish.

-- In three games this season, Ramirez has picked up an RBI, with more than one RBI once.
+- Ramirez has driven in a run in three games this season (37.5%), including one multiple-RBI game.

-- He has scored at least one run three times this year (37.5%), including one multi-run game.
+- In three of eight games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.